-As of the Cut-off Date, approximately 19.72% of the Reference Obligations by the Cut-off Date Balance are secured by mortgaged properties located in California.
+As of the Cut-off Date, approximately 9.82% of the Reference Obligations by the Cut-off Date Balance are secured by mortgaged properties located in California.
 If the regional economy or housing market weakens in California or any other state or region having a significant concentration of mortgaged properties underlying the Reference Obligations, the Reference Obligations may experience higher rates of Credit Events, resulting in losses on the Notes.
-Additionally, in September and October of 2018, Hurricane Florence and Hurricane Michael resulted in catastrophic damage to areas of the coastal Carolinas and Florida as well as Georgia, and in late summer 2017, Hurricane Harvey, Hurricane Irma and Hurricane Maria resulted in catastrophic damage to extensive areas of the Southeastern United States (including coastal Texas and Louisiana and coastal and inland Florida and Georgia), Puerto Rico and the U.S. Virgin Islands.
-As a result of the physical damage resulting from the foregoing events, including severe flooding, high winds and environmental contamination, thousands of people have been displaced and interruptions in the affected regional economies have been significant.
+In November 2018, various areas of Northern and Southern California experienced catastrophic damage due to wildfires; in September and October of 2018, areas of the coastal Carolinas and Florida experienced extensive damage as a result of Hurricane Florence and Hurricane Michael, respectively; and in late summer 2017.
+Hurricane Harvey, Hurricane Irma and Hurricane Maria resulted in catastrophic damage to extensive areas of the Southeastern United States (including coastal Texas and Louisiana and coastal and inland Florida and Georgia), Puerto Rico and the U.S. Virgin Islands.
+The full extent of the damage resulting from the foregoing events, including fire loss, severe flooding, mudslides, high winds and environmental contamination, remains uncertain.
+Thousands of people have been displaced and interruptions in the affected regional economies have been significant.
 Although the long-term effects are unclear, these events, and any other similar events that may occur in the future, could lead to a general economic downturn in the affected regions, including job losses and declines in real estate values.
 Accordingly, the rate of defaults on mortgage loans in the affected areas, including certain of the Reference Obligations, may increase and could result in higher rates of Credit Events or Modification Events.

-Any deterioration in housing prices in a state or region due to adverse economic conditions, natural disasters or other factors, any deterioration of the economic conditions or natural disasters in a state or region that adversely affects the ability of borrowers to make payments on the Reference Obligations and any deterioration in Fannie Mae's financial position may reduce its ability to make any payments required under the Collateral Administration

-Agreement and the Capital Contribution Agreement, which could result in losses on the Notes and adversely affect the yields on the Notes.
+Any deterioration in housing prices in a state or region due to adverse economic conditions, natural disasters or other factors, any deterioration of the economic conditions or natural disasters in a state or region that adversely affects the ability of borrowers to make payments on the Reference Obligations and any deterioration in Fannie Mae's financial position may reduce its ability to make any payments required under the Collateral Administration Agreement and the Capital Contribution Agreement, which could result in losses on the Notes and adversely affect the yields on the Notes.